pferrariog/mylove-api/README.md

 ### TODO (Improvements)

-- Add unit tests w/ mock and other stuff
+- Add more unit tests w/ mocks and other stuff
-- Add authentication w/ JWT maybe
+- Add authentication w/ JWT (maybe)
 - Render a template to beautify it
-- Improve blueprint package

 ###### p.s.: disis4ubabe